zylab-official/ZyRabbit/docs/operations/subscribe.md

 # Subscribe

 Subscribe is the act of receiving messages and act upon these.
 In order for a message to trigger the (user defined) message handler method, it has to be published to an exchange that has a queue bound to it with matching routing key to the published message's.
-By default RawRabbit setup compatible conventions so that any message published without any custom configuration can be subscribed to without any configuration.
+By default ZyRabbit setup compatible conventions so that any message published without any custom configuration can be subscribed to without any configuration.

 ## Install Subscribe Operation package